JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 <td>

-To be able to run IntelliJ IDEA inspections on your code, TeamCity requires either an IntelliJ IDEA project file\directory, Maven pom.xml or Gradle build.gradle to be specified here.
+To be able to run IntelliJ IDEA inspections on your code, TeamCity requires either an IntelliJ IDEA project file/directory, Maven `pom.xml` or Gradle `build.gradle` to be specified here.

 </td></tr><tr>